Understanding Orifice Sizing for Polyurethane Processing Equipment

 Surface Defects

-Perhaps you cannot achieved a low enough pressure.
-This would indicate an orifice that is too small.
-On the other hand, if you cannot achieve a high enough pressure, your orifice may be too big.
+You may find that you cannot achieve a low enough pressure, indicating an orifice that is too small.
+Conversely, if you cannot achieve a high enough pressure, your orifice may be too large.

 Final Thoughts